Skip to main content

 How do I convince my stakeholders to switch to a goal roadmap?+

 Show them a past quarter where you shipped every planned feature but missed the business goal.
-Then reframe: 'Instead of committing to build X, let's commit to achieve Y — and give the team freedom to find the best path.'
-Most leaders prefer outcomes over outputs.
+Then reframe: 'Instead of committing to build X, let's commit to achieve Y. And give the team freedom to find the best path.'
+Most leaders prefer outcomes over outputs once they see the distinction clearly.

 Get More Comparisons